pyrocko/pyrocko/doc/source/apps/snuffler/extensions.rst

 (``*.py``).
 Within each of these it tries to query the function ``__snufflings__()`` which should return a list of snuffling objects, which are instances of a snuffling class.
-A custom snuffling class is created by subclassing :py:class:`pyrocko.snuffling.Snuffling`.
+A custom snuffling class is created by subclassing :py:class:`~pyrocko.gui.snuffler.snuffling.Snuffling`.
 Within the derived class implement the methods ``setup()`` and ``call()``. ``setup()`` is called during initialization of the snuffling object, ``call()`` is called when the user selects the menu entry.
 You may define several snuffling classes within one snuffling source file.
 You may also return several instances of a single snuffling class from the ``__snufflings__()`` function.

-The :py:class:`pyrocko.snuffling.Snuffling` base class documentation can also be accessed with the command ``pydoc pyrocko.snuffling.Snuffling`` from the shell.
-Example snufflings can be found in `src/snufflings/ <https://git.pyrocko.org/pyrocko/pyrocko/src/master/src/gui/snufflings>`_ in the pyrocko source code.
+The :py:class:`~pyrocko.gui.snuffler.snuffling.Snuffling` base class documentation can also be accessed with the command ``pydoc pyrocko.gui.snuffler.snuffling.Snuffling`` from the shell.
+Example snufflings can be found in `src/gui/snuffler/snufflings/ <https://git.pyrocko.org/pyrocko/pyrocko/src/master/src/gui/snuffler/snufflings>`_ in the pyrocko source code.
 More examples may be found in the `contrib-snufflings repository <https://git.pyrocko.org/pyrocko/contrib-snufflings>`_ repository.